 Often, Christian apologetics minimizes or ignores the weaknesses of apologetic arguments while emphasizing their strengths – while doing the opposite to the arguments of opponents.
 The intention here is to discuss arguments as honestly as possible, by acknowledging (and even highlighting) weaknesses as well as strengths as arguments are developed.

-You can contact the PA for debates, sermons and talks here.
+You can contact the PA for debates and talks here.